11 Mistakes You’re Probably Making with Face Masks

 Simply wearing a mask isn’t enough

-It's now recommended that Canadians wear face masks in public, especially when it's difficult to maintain the recommended two metres of social distance.
-Since there's a shortage of medical-grade masks, people are making their own DIY face masks from cloth to comply and to stay safe—but masks only work when worn and cared for correctly.
-Don't make these mistakes.
+It’s now recommended (and in some instances, required) that Canadians wear face masks in public, especially when it’s difficult to maintain the recommended two metres of social distance.
+Since there’s a shortage of medical-grade masks, people are making their own DIY face masks from cloth to comply and to stay safe—but masks only work when worn and cared for correctly.
+Don’t make these mistakes.

 Using the wrong materials